zsparal/api-documentation/source/reference/v2/chargebacks-api/get-payment-chargeback.rst

 ``profileId`` parameter.
 Organizations can have multiple profiles for each of their websites.
 See :doc:`Profiles API </reference/v2/profiles-api/overview>` for more information.

+For these authentication methods the optional ``testmode`` parameter is available as well to enable test mode.

 .. parameter:: profileId
    :type: string
    :condition: required for access tokens
    :collapse: true

    The website profile's unique identifier, for example ``pfl_3RkSN1zuPE``.

+.. parameter:: testmode
+   :type: boolean
+   :condition: optional
+   :collapse: true

+   Set this to ``true`` to get a chargeback made in test mode.
+If you omit this parameter, you can only retrieve live mode chargebacks.

 Embedding of related resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^